joshuagenders/Runic/README.md

    * execute aftereach
  * execute class teardown

 The agent will eventually have a data reservation function that can reserve an indexed field from use until a after a timeout period or until freed by the agent.
 As an example use case, any time an agent wants to use a customer id exclusively, it reserves the Id.
 The database rune query service can then exclude any runes for that customer id from use.
-This is not a full-proof solution but may be a handy tool.
+This is not a foolproof solution but may be a handy tool.

 The agent will also provide standard test hooks such as ClassInit, ClassTeardown, BeforeEachFunction, AfterEachFunction.